HKAGYEMA/MERA/Doc.md

 - Amazon S3: A scalable object storage service where the HTML file (`index.html`) is stored and served to users.
 - API Gateway: Exposes an HTTP endpoint to allow external clients to send requests to the Lambda function.
 - IAM Roles and Permissions: Ensures secure access control to AWS resources like DynamoDB, S3, and Lambda.
-- Amazon Cloud watch - To monitor and log the activity of the Lambda function.
+- Amazon Cloud watch - Enabled cloudwatch Role to monitor and log the activity of the Lambda function.
 This is essential for debugging, tracking errors, and understanding how the system behaves in production.
 ---
 Detailed Architecture Design